oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Issuer-signed JWT.
 The Verifier will not, however, learn any claim values not disclosed in the Disclosures.

-This document also defines a format for SD-JWTs with Key Binding (SD-JWT-KB).
+This document also defines a format for SD-JWTs with Key Binding (SD-JWT+KB).
-By optionally sending an SD-JWT-KB to a
+By optionally sending an SD-JWT+KB to a
 Verifier, the Holder can prove to the verifier that they hold the private key associated to the SD-JWT (e.g., using the `cnf` claim [@?RFC7800]).
 The strength of the binding is conditional upon the trust in the protection of the private key of the key pair an SD-JWT is bound to.